kube-logging/kube-logging.github.io/content/docs/quickstarts/single.md

 In this tutorial, you will:

 - Install the Logging operator on a cluster.
-- Configure Logging operator to collect logs from a namespace and send it to an sample output.
+- Configure Logging operator to collect logs from a namespace and send it to a sample output.
 - Install a sample application (log-generator) to collect its logs.
 - Check the collected logs.